Supershift/Sushi.Mediakiwi.Module.GoogleSheetsSync/README.md

 Things to note :
 * You can also enable only one Module, by setting _enableExportModule_ or _enableImportModule_.
-* You can omit the ClientSecrets file parameter, the module will then use the shared ServiceAccount for creating and uploading the Sheets.
-* When using the ClientSecrets param, each user will see it's own personal version of the created Sheet.
-* When using only the ServiceAccount param, each user will see the same version of the created Sheet.
 * The **Import** module will only show up if the list has an implementation for the _ListDataReceived_ event.